bcgov/moh-plr-fhir/input/pagecontent/specification.md

 The syntax for the $full operation is:

 * GET /resource/id/$full to retrieve a specific provider or facility where the id is known
-* GET /resource/$full?param1&param2&... to search for a provider or facility
+* GET /resource/$full?param1&param2&... to search for a provider or facility with search parameters instead of an id

+Although PLR supports many different types of identifiers, the resource id is the identifier assigned by PLR when the resource is created, internally called the IPC for Providers and IFC for Facilities.
+This id is always returned in the response and should be persisted by the requestor.
+To search for other identifiers stored in PLR and attached to Providers or Facilities, the search parameter 'identifier' should be used.

 The parameters for the $full operation will be the standard search parameters.